PopovIILab/KrakenParser/README.md

 ```

 ## Conclusion
-Kraken2CSV provides a **simple and automated** way to convert Kraken2 reports into usable CSV files for downstream analysis.
+KrakenParser provides a **simple and automated** way to convert Kraken2 reports into usable CSV files for downstream analysis.
 You can run the **full pipeline** with a single command or use **individual scripts** as needed.

 For any issues or feature requests, feel free to open an issue on GitHub!